vaibhavgits/aws-certification-cloud-practitioner-notes/notes/s3/README.md

 - Reasons why network transfer is limited: Limited connectivity, Limited bandwidth, High network costs, Shared bandwidth, Connection stability.
 - Example of usage with S3 use case
   - Normal method: direct upload files to S3 using network.
-  - With snow family: AWS send the device and you transfer the data to the device and send it back to AWS.
-Internally they will upload the data to S3 very fast.
+  - With Snow Family: Request Snowball devices from the AWS console for delivery.
+    - Install the snowball client/AWS OpsHub on your servers.
+    - Connect the snowball to your servers and copy files using the client
+    - Ship back the device when you're done (goes to the right AWS facility).
+    - Data will be loaded into an S3 bucket
+    - Snowball is completely wiped

+_If it takes more than a week to transfer over the network, use Snowball devices!_

 **AWS Snowball Edge**: